The Island Watershed Activity

 2. Recognize that runoff from a certain area as the primary source for water in a stream.

-3. Apply principles and terms associated with surface water systems, including watershed, drainage basin, upper, lower, divide and tributary.
+3. Apply principles and terms associated with surface water systems, including watershed/drainage basin, upper, lower, divide, confluence, and tributary.

 1. Lay the wax paper on your table and then use the clay to build an island.
-Design the island so that the maximum height is less than 4 cm.
 The island should have at least 4 distinct drainage basins.
 The area of one of these basins should be at least twice as large as any of the others.
-It is best for students to avoid creating lakes, craters, cone-shaped peaks, and unrealistic landforms.
-Also, encourage them to avoid islands that look like starfish.
-Suggest that they consider putting the highest land somewhere away from the center of the island.
+It is best to avoid creating craters, cone-shaped peaks, and unrealistic landforms.
+Also, avoid islands that look like starfish.
+Consider putting the highest land somewhere away from the center of the island.

 2. Use an eyedropper containing water to determine the approximate location of 4 (or more) of the island's largest rivers.
-Do this by gently dropping water from 3-6 cm above different locations on the island.
+Do this by gently dropping water from 3-6 cm above different locations on the island as shown below.
 Watch the path of the drops as they run off the island.
 If a drop gets "stuck", simply add more water to the drop.
 Eventually it should flow off the island.
+"Suck" the water up with the eye dropper after it runs off the island.
 You may reshape the island to get the rivers where you want them to be.

 3. Once you are satisfied with the drainage of the island, use pieces of blue thread to mark the location of the island's 4 (or more) major rivers.
 Press the thread gently into the clay to keep it in place.
 You will need scissors to cut the thread.